rocket2050/osm_java/README.md

 In this branch release-1.0 contains multi domain support where by providing java version in variable you can customise the version want to install.
 By default this will install java8 with java_home.

-Example for redhat:
+Example for custome vars:
+redhat:
+--extra-vars java_version_redhat=java-1.7.0 or 1.8.0
+debian:
+--extra-vars java_version_debian=7 or 8

-ansible-playbook --extra-vars java_version_debian=java-1.7.0 site.yml
+eg: ansible-playbook --extra-vars java_version_debian=7 site.yml

 NOTE: playbooks are made for debian and redhat both so while passing argument change the name.

 Role Variables
 --------------
-The role variables are in [vars](https://github.com/opstree-ansible/osm_java/blob/release-1.0/vars/main.yml)
+The role variables are in [vars](https://github.com/opstree-ansible/osm_java/blob/release-2.0/vars/main.yml)

 Dependencies
 ------------